gianlucajahn/CV-Application/README.md

 ## Features ✨
 - Autofill Functionality
-- Desktop & Mobile-friendly UIs
+- Responsiveness for mobile, tablet and desktop
 - Saves CV as PDF and downloads it
 - Real-time adoption of changes
 - Clean UI/UX